organicall/chatgit/README.md

 - "Explain the routing logic"
 - "Find all API endpoints"

-ChatGIT will:
+The LLM provides intelligent, context-rich answers to your questions by:
-- Retrieve relevant code snippets
+- Retrieving the most relevant code snippets from the repository
-- Rank by importance using PageRank
+- Ranking results by importance using PageRank analysis
-- Provide exact file names and line numbers
+- Including exact file names and line numbers for easy navigation
-- Give context-aware explanations
+- Delivering context-aware explanations tailored to your query

 ### Step 4: Visualize Dependencies